 Printing with liquid emulsion process requires perfect fixing that means using of a fresher fixer and sufficiently long washing.
 The last depends on the basis (wood, glass, canvas, etc.).
 So, additional tricks may help.
 As for papers — the more paper weight than the longer washing is required.

 After printing, rinsing and drying photographs should be flattened.
 For this they are should be placed under a press for some time.
 To protect prints from external damage and make black tones deeper I prefer to cover them with varnish.
 I do it myself using a classical recipe combining sandarac, ethanol and lavender oil.
 I do it myself using a classical recipe based on the mix of sandarac, ethanol and lavender oil.

 There is no way to make two exactly the same prints.
 Each individual print is slightly different from the next in its edition due to the physical nature of creating the prints.
-Have a look at my Venice, Street photo and New York City prints to see some examples.
+Have a look at my Venice, Street photography and New York City printings to see some examples.